 On March 10, 2015, Bard and Bard Peripheral Vascular filed suit in the District of Delaware claiming certain of the Company's implantable port products infringe on three U.S. patents held by Bard (US Patent Nos.
 8,475,417, 8,545,460, 8,805,478).
 The case proceeded through trial which began on March 4, 2019.
 At the close of Bard's case, the Court granted the Company's oral motion for judgment as a matter of law as well as its motions for summary judgment on the grounds that the asserted patents are invalid, ineligible, not infringed and not willfully infringed.
-On May 10, 2019, the Company filed a motion for attorney fees and non-taxable expenses under 35 USC Sec.
-285. Bard appealed the judgment to the Federal Circuit and on November 10, 2020, the Federal Circuit reversed the judgment in part with respect to Section 101 (subject matter eligibility), and vacated and remanded the trial court's invalidity and non-infringement judgments.
+Bard appealed the judgment to the Federal Circuit and on November 10, 2020, the Federal Circuit reversed the judgment in part with respect to Section 101 (subject matter eligibility), and vacated and remanded the trial court's invalidity and non-infringement judgments.
 Following remand from the Federal Circuit, a jury trial commenced in the District of Delaware beginning November 14, 2022.
 On November 22, 2022, a jury entered a verdict finding that certain of the Company's implantable port products infringe certain claims of U.S. patents held by Bard.
-The issue of damages was bifurcated by the Court during trial, was not determined by the jury and will be subject to a separate proceeding.
-The Company strongly disagrees with the claims and the verdict.
-The issues presented to the jury do not comprise all of the issues to be determined in the case.
-Equitable issues and patent eligibility issues remain to be decided by the judge, and damages remain to be decided by a jury.
-The Company believes it has meritorious defenses and positions with respect to the matters remaining to be decided and the jury decision, and intends to vigorously pursue all available remedies and defenses, including post-trial motions and appeals.
-The parties proposed a post-trial briefing schedule with opening briefs to be filed January 20, 2023.
+The issue of damages was bifurcated by the Court during trial, and was not determined by the jury.
+On June 1,

+2023, following post-trial briefing, the Court issued its decision on the Company's Renewed Judgement as a Matter of Law.
+The Court held the asserted patent claims were invalid as anticipated, indefinite, ineligible and not willfully infringed.
+The Court entered Judgement the same day in favor of the Company.
+Bard has filed a Notice of Appeal to the Federal Circuit and that appeal remains pending.
 The Company maintains its belief that Bard's claims are without merit.
 The Company has not recorded an expense related to the outcome of this litigation because it is not yet possible to determine if a potential loss is probable nor reasonably estimable.

 On March 8, 2021, Bard filed suit in the District of Delaware asserting certain of the Company's port products (including certain related infusion sets) infringe U.S. Patent Nos.
-8,025,639, 9,603,992 ("992") and 9,603,993 ("993").
-On May 20, 2021, the Company filed a Motion to Dismiss Bard's claims with respect to the '992 and '993 patents.
-On July 22, 2021, the Company submitted the Utah court's decision invalidating claims of the related '302, '022, and '615 Patents as supplemental authority in support of its Motion to Dismiss.
-The parties agreed to submit supplemental briefing to address the Utah court's decision.
-Bard submitted its brief on August 12, 2021, and the Company submitted its reply on September 2, 2021.
-On December 21, 2021, the District of Delaware stayed the case pending the Federal Circuit's resolution of Bard's appeal of the Utah decision invalidating multiple claims of the '302, '022, and '615 patents under 35 USC §101.
+8,025,639, 9,603,992 and 9,603,993.
+On December 27, 2021, the District of Delaware stayed the case pending the Federal Circuit's resolution of Bard's appeal of the Utah decision invalidating multiple claims of the '302, '022, and '615 patents under 35 USC §101.
+Following the Federal Circuit's decision on appeal, the District of Delaware lifted the stay on February 28, 2023, and held a scheduling conference on March 23, 2023.
+A scheduling order has been entered, and a jury trial is currently scheduled for June 9, 2025.
 The Company maintains its belief that Bard's claims are without merit.
 The Company has not recorded an expense related to the outcome of this litigation because it is not yet possible to determine if a potential loss is probable nor reasonably estimable.